Towards Fair and Efficient Public Transportation: A Bus Stop Model: Efficiency

 This case can be solved by a simple modification of the dynamic program in \Cref{thm:optimal}.
 Since we can still update a cell in time $O(m)$, the running time is the same as in \Cref{thm:optimal}.

-\begin{restatable}{theorem}{ThmExistingStops} For {\bst} with existing bus stops, we can compute the minimum cost in time $O(n m + m^3)$. \end{restatable}
+\begin{restatable}{theorem}{ThmExistingStops} For {\bst} with existing bus stops, we can compute the minimum cost in time $O(nm^2)$. \end{restatable}

 As a third extension, we consider the case where bus stops do not have identical costs: indeed, construction costs may vary depending on, e.g., ease of access.
-An instance of {\bst} \emph{with bus stop costs} consists of and instance $\ins = \langle N,V,b, (\theta_i)_{i\in N}\rangle$ of the base model together with a \emph{budget function} $\gamma\colon V\to \mathbb N$.
+An instance of {\bst} \emph{with bus stop costs} consists of an instance $\ins = \langle N,V,b, (\theta_i)_{i\in N}\rangle$ of the base model together with a \emph{budget function} $\gamma\colon V\to \mathbb N$.
 A solution $S\subseteq V$ is \emph{feasible} if $\sum_{i\in S}\gamma(i) \le b$.
 Clearly, we can still apply the dynamic program in \Cref{thm:optimal}.
 However, we can no longer assume that $b\le m$.
 Hence, we obtain a running time of $O(nm^2 + m^3b)$, which is only pseudo-polynomial due to the dependency on $b$.
-If the bus stop costs are represented by unary numbers, the running time remains polynomial.
-However, for bus stop costs represented by binary numbers, we obtain a computational hardness result, via a reduction from {\knap}.
+If the bus stop costs are represented in unary, the running time remains polynomial.
+However, for bus stop costs represented in binary, we obtain a computational hardness result, via a reduction from {\knap}.

 \begin{restatable}{proposition}{BinaryHard} Let $\alpha \in [0,1)$.
-Then, the following decision problem is \NP-complete: given an instance $\ins$ of {\bst} with bus stop costs represented by binary numbers and a rational number $q\in \mathbb Q$, decide if there exists a feasible solution $S$ with $c^{\ins}(S)\le q$. \end{restatable}
+Then, the following decision problem is \NP-complete: given an instance $\ins$ of {\bst} with bus stop costs represented in binary and a rational number $q\in \mathbb Q$, decide if there exists a feasible solution $S$ with $c^{\ins}(S)\le q$. \end{restatable}

 We conclude this section with a structural result regarding minimum-cost solutions.
 Interestingly, as long as both terminals of all agents belong to the set of potential bus stops, there is a minimum-cost solution that places all stops at the agents' terminals.
-We remark that this is the only place in this section where we need the assumption $\agstops\subseteq V$.
+We remark that this is the only place in this section where the assumption $\agstops\subseteq V$ plays a crucial role.

 \begin{restatable}{proposition}{PropStructure} For every $\alpha \in [0,1]$ and every instance $\ins$ of {\bst} there exists a minimum-cost feasible solution $S^*$ with $S^* \subseteq \agstops$. \end{restatable}